ishankgp/clinical_trial/README.md

 python main.py test-mcp-chat
 ```

+## 🧠 Consistent Query Logic Across CLI and UI

+Both the **MCP chat CLI** (`python src/mcp/clinical_trial_chat_mcp.py`) and the **Streamlit UI** (MCP Chat tab) use the **same backend logic and database** for clinical trial queries.
+This ensures that:
+- All advanced queries (natural language, smart search, statistics, etc.) are powered by the same MCP server and database.
+- Results are consistent between the CLI and UI, provided both are using the same working directory and environment.

+If you see different results between the CLI and UI:
+- **Check that both are using the same `clinical_trials.db` file.**
+- Ensure there are no duplicate database files in different folders.
+- Confirm both are running in the same Python environment.

+---

 ## 🤖 AI Features

 ### Reasoning Models
 - **o3-mini**: Default reasoning model for complex analysis
 - **o3**: Advanced reasoning for detailed insights
 - **o4-mini**: Latest reasoning capabilities

+### Enhanced LLM-Based Query Processing
+- Natural language queries are parsed using advanced LLM reasoning (see `docs/ENHANCED_LLM_QUERY_PROCESSING.md`).
+- The system can extract multiple synonyms, brand names, and related terms for each filter (e.g., "semaglutide", "Ozempic", "Wegovy").
+- Robust fallback logic ensures queries work even if the LLM is unavailable.

 ### Natural Language Understanding
 The system uses AI to understand complex queries: